ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d3 - e - JS - Arrays and Objects.md

 - object that includes an object --eg. company with address

-- array of arrays (aka. "two-dimensional array") -- eg: array of classes -- each class is an array of student names
+- array of arrays (aka. "two-dimensional array")
+  - ex: array of classes (each class is an array of student names)

-- array of objects -- eg: array of students
+- array of objects
+  - ex: array of students